SUSE/scf/tooling/mb-chart-assessment/README.md

 The second entrypoint is self-contained.
 The first uses the shell and ruby scripts in this directory to perform its purpose.

   - `get-charts-for-engine.rb`: Using the master index of charts as input it pulls out the information for the supported databases

   - `get-chart-listing.rb`: Goes over the per-engine yaml and makes a list of the charts (versions, archive location).

   - `make-chart-index.rb`: Creates a helm repository index for each chart of each engine, referencing just that chart.

   - `assess-single-chart`: Runs the assessment process for a single chart of an engine.

   - `local-chart-repository`: Used by the assessment process to start and stop a helm repository referencing a single chart of an engine.

+    We need to use a helm repository, instead of just an expanded local file, because we're re-using the brains tests here, which take a helm repo override and we have no way of making it use a file instead.

 Beyond the above we have a number of engine-dependent patch files in the

   - `patches/`

 directory which fix issues in the charts when used with minibroker.
 Without these patches no chart will work.

 The script `local-chart-repository` determines the patch to use and applies it as part of setting up a helm repository for a chart.